 In our main analysis, we carefully identify the effect of gasoline price movements during formative years on two aspects of driving behavior: mode of commuting (an extensive margin) and miles traveled (an intensive margin).
-We study many cohorts across many cross sections of the U.S. population and exploit annual variation in gasoline prices across states and time over a long horizon to flexibly control for time-invariant differences across locations, life-cycle (age) effects, and contemporaneous factors that influence transportation choices (e.g., current gasoline prices).
+We exploit differential exposure to annual variation in state-level gasoline prices across many U.S. cohorts, allowing flexible controls for time-invariant differences across locations, life-cycle (age) effects, and contemporaneous factors that influence transportation choices (e.g., current gasoline prices).
 Individuals respond to price changes during their formative driving years much more so than to price levels.
 A doubling of the real price of gasoline between the ages of 15 and 17 leads to a 0.3-0.4 percentage point reduction in the probability of driving to work later in life and a 0.2-0.3 percentage point increase in transit usage.
 There is some evidence of a smaller effect on household access to a vehicle, indicating that durable goods consumption may respond to price shocks far in the past.

-In contrast to a notable but small extensive margin effect, we find a large intensive-margin response.
+In contrast to a notable but small extensive margin effect, we find a large intensivemargin response.
 Combining several waves of a national travel survey, we show that drivers who experience a doubling of real gasoline prices between ages 15 and 17 drive 3.4-8.2 percent fewer annual miles as adults.
 This effect corresponds to roughly 900-1,100 fewer average annual miles traveled for drivers in affected cohorts, conditional on having access to a vehicle.
-Furthermore, we find that drivers that were exposed to gas price hikes early in life are somewhat less likely to own fuel-inefficient light-duty trucks.
+Furthermore, drivers that were exposed to gas price hikes early in life are somewhat less likely to own fuel-inefficient light-duty trucks.

-It is precisely the effect of gasoline price shocks during formative years that matters.
-We show that only gas price movements between ages 15 and 18 shape later-life behavior-neither gas price movements earlier nor later matter.
+It is precisely gasoline price shocks during formative years that matter.
+We show that only gas price movements between ages 15 and 18 shape later-life behavior-neither gas price movements earlier nor later have any effect.
+This tests the hypothesis that initial driving experiences matter more in a narrow, formative age window.
 We also allow the formative window to vary according to state-specific driving age restrictions.
-An effect is present from 1 year before to 2 years after the minimum age at which teenagers can obtain a full-privilege license, which covers ages 15 to 18 in many states.
+An effect is present from 1 year before to 2 years after the minimum age at which teenagers can obtain a full-privilege license, which typically covers ages 15 to 18.
 Variation in these restrictions across states and over time strengthen identification and lead to slightly larger effects of gasoline price movements during formative driving years.

 We rule out a primary role for two obvious explanatory mechanisms: income and costly skill acquisition.
 Gasoline price movements are associated with recessions, and entering the labor market during a recession can decrease permanent income and, therefore, change later-life driving behavior.
-Our results are robust to including measures of graduating into a recession and of contemporaneous income.
-A more formal mediation model reveals that the income channel explains at most 24% of the observed effect, but likely much less.
-We also study the effects of changes in minimum driving age to determine whether restrictions on learning to drive during formative years discourage take up of driving; it does not appear to.
-Nor can these patterns patterns be explained by delays in driver license take up.
+Our results are robust to controlling for this channel, and a more formal mediation model reveals that the income channel explains at most 24% of the observed effect (but likely much less).
+We also study the effects of changes in minimum driving age to determine whether restrictions on learning to drive during formative years discourage take up of driving; they do not appear to.
+Nor can these patterns be explained by delays in driver license take up.
 Further, delayed skill acquisition is unlikely to lead to the intensive-margin effect.
-Together, these results indicate that driving behavior is imprinted by formative experiences with gasoline prices, likely either through a change in preferences or in the perceived cost of driving and volatility of gas prices.
+Together, these results indicate that driving behavior is imprinted by formative experiences with gasoline prices, likely through a change either in preferences or in the perceived cost of driving and volatility of gas prices.